EasyDonate/EasyDonate4J/README.md

     }
 }
 ```
-If you like that, you can use my library in your project.
+If you like that, you can use my library in your project =)